tomarrell/lbadd/doc/internal/consensus/Consensus-Protocol.md

 Raft is an algorithm to handle replicated log, and we maintain the "log" of the SQL statements applied on a DB and have a completely replicated cluster.

-#### General Implementation rules:
+#### General Implementation basics:
 * All RPC calls are done parallely to obtain the best performance.
 * Request retries are done in case of network failures.
 * Raft does not assume network preserves ordering of the packets.
+* The `raft/raft.go` file has all the state parameters and general functions that raft uses.

 A raft server may be in any of the 3 states; leader, follower or candidate.
 All requests are serviced through the leader and it then decides how and if the logs must be replicated in the follower machines.
 The raft protocol has 3 almost independent modules:
 1. Leader Election
 2. Log Replication
 3. Safety

-A detailed description of all the modules follow:
+A detailed description of all the modules and their implementation follow:

 ### Leader Election